Malbec Grape Variety: A Voyage of Rediscovery

 Carbonic maceration inevitably leads to soft and fruity wines with a (relatively) high pH, low levels of phenolics, and a gentle color.
 Although it is fashionable to snigger at such wines, with their red fruit and candied aromas, they can be brilliant thirst quenchers during the summer months.
 Best served slightly chilled, a fresh bottle of Beaujolais Nouveau is the ideal warm-weather aperitif.

 However, if you taste a venerable vintage of Morgon or Fleurie, the iconic crus of Beaujolais, you’ll scarcely believe they’re made from the same grape variety.
-But, as ever, the diversity of terroir and different winemaking approaches ensures that Beaujolais is an eclectic wine style as any.
+As ever, the diversity of terroir and different winemaking approaches ensure that Beaujolais is an eclectic wine style as any.

 Producing ‘serious’ Beaujolais is an altogether slower and more involved process.
 A popular method is to fill the fermentation tank with a mixture of whole berries and crushed grapes, with the latter sitting on the top.
 A longer fermentation and maceration extracts more color, tannin, and flavor compounds from the grape skins, presuming that the raw materials are first-rate.
 In the 21st century, it became de rigueur for the best producers to mature their top cuvées in French oak – the proportion of new oak varies according to the vintage and preferences of the winemaker.
 At their best, such creations rival the top climats of the Cote d’Or in depth and complexity.
 At their worst, they’re poorly made caricatures of superior Burgundy wines.